S3-working-group/s3-practical-guide/docs/all.md

 No two items can be of equal importance, meaning it is necessary to agree on priorities and make tough choices.

-A prioritized <dfn data-info="Backlog: A list of (often prioritized) uncompleted work items (deliverables), or drivers that need to be addressed.">backlog</dfn> helps to **maintain focus** on the most important items.
+A prioritized <a href="#" class="tooltip" title="Backlog: A list of (often prioritized) uncompleted work items (deliverables), or drivers that need to be addressed.">backlog</a> helps to **maintain focus** on the most important items.

 #### Visualize Work

 **Maintain a system that allows all stakeholders to review the state of all work items currently pending, in progress or complete.**

--   valuable for <dfn data-info="Self-Organization: Any activity or process through which people organize work.
+-   valuable for <a href="#" class="tooltip" title="Self-Organization: Any activity or process through which people organize work.
 Self-organization happens within the constraints of a domain, but without the direct influence of  external agents.
-In any organization or team, self-organization co-exists with external influence (e.g. external objections or governance decisions that affect the domain).">self-organization</dfn> and pull-systems
+In any organization or team, self-organization co-exists with external influence (e.g. external objections or governance decisions that affect the domain).">self-organization</a> and pull-systems
 -   system must be accessible to everyone affected
 -   **analog:** post-its on a wall, or index cards, magnets and white board
 -   **digital:** [Trello](https://trello.com/), [Kanbanery](https://kanbanery.com/), [Leankit](https://leankit.com/), [Jira](https://www.atlassian.com/software/jira), [Google Sheets](https://www.google.com/sheets/about/), etc.